Leuchtfeuer/typo3-secure-downloads/Documentation/AdministratorManual/ExtensionConfiguration/Index.rst

    Description
          List of directories of your TYPO3 Server in that files should be secured, separated by pipe (|).
 Files in subdirectories will also be secured.
-         You can use :ref:`regex:Regular Expressions` for this option.
+         You can use :ref:`regex` for this option.

 .. _admin-configuration-securedFileTypes: